(Sweet Sweet Baby) Since You've Been Gone: Covers

 Gary Puckett & The Union Gap released a version of the song on their 1968 album, Young Girl.

 Ramsey Lewis recorded an instrumental version on his 1968 album, Maiden Voyage.
 His version did see #100 in Canada.

 Kate Ceberano released a version of the song on her 1989 album, Brave.

-Booker T. & the M.G.'s released a version of the song on their 1968 album, Soul Limbo.

 Whitney Houston performed the song in a tribute to Franklin on her 1997 HBO special, Classic Whitney Live from Washington, D.C..
 The song was included in a medley with Franklin's "Baby I Love You" and "Ain't No Way".

-In 2012, Christine Anu covered the song on her album Rewind: The Aretha Franklin Songbook.